Local connectedness of boundaries for relatively hyperbolic groups: Relatively hyperbolic groups and their splittings

 The following theorem due to Osin is often useful when studying splittings over parabolic subgroups.

 \begin{theorem}[\cite{Osin06_RelHyp}, Thm.~2.44 and Prop.~2.29] Let $(\Gamma,\P)$ be relatively hyperbolic.
-If $\Gamma$ does not split relative to $\P$ over parabolic subgroups, then $\Gamma$ and the members of $\P$ are all finitely generated. \end{theorem}
+If\/ $\Gamma$ does not split relative to $\P$ over parabolic subgroups, then $\Gamma$ and the members of $\P$ are all finitely generated. \end{theorem}

-\begin{definition} A group pair $(\Gamma,\P)$ is \emph{relatively one ended} if $\Gamma$ is infinite, $\Gamma \notin \P$, and $\Gamma$ does not split over a finite subgroup relative to $\P$. \end{definition}

-The tree $T_c$ in the following proposition is the \emph{canonical JSJ tree of cylinders} for splittings of $\Gamma$ over parabolic subgroups relative to $\P$.
-The uniqueness of the tree $T_c$ is discussed in \cite{GuirardelLevitt_TreeCyl}.
+The tree $T_{JSJ}$ in the following proposition is the \emph{canonical JSJ tree of cylinders} for splittings of $\Gamma$ over parabolic subgroups relative to $\P$.

 \begin{proposition} Let $(\Gamma,\P)$ be relatively hyperbolic and relatively one ended.
-There exists a tree $T_{JSJ}$ on which $\Gamma$ acts relative to $\P$ with finitely many orbits of edges having the following properties.
+Let $\mathbb{E}$ be the family of finite or parabolic subgroups.
+There exists an $(\mathbb{E},\P)$--tree $T_{JSJ}$ equal to its own tree of cylinders having the following properties.

-All edge stabilizers of $T_{JSJ}$ are infinite, parabolic, and finitely generated.
-In the associated tree of cylinders $T_c$, the stabilizer of every edge is finitely generated.
-For each $v \in V_0(T_c)$ the stabilizer $\Gamma_v$ is finitely generated, the pair $(\Gamma_v,\Q_v)$ is relatively hyperbolic, and $\Gamma_v$ does not split over a finite or parabolic subgroup relative to $\Q_v$. \end{proposition}
+The action of $\Gamma$ on $T_{JSJ}$ has finitely many orbits of edges.
+Each edge stabilizer is infinite, parabolic, and finitely generated.
+For each $v \in V_0(T_{JSJ})$ the stabilizer $\Gamma_v$ is finitely generated, the pair $(\Gamma_v,\Q_v)$ is relatively hyperbolic, and $\Gamma_v$ does not split over a finite or parabolic subgroup relative to $\Q_v$. \end{proposition}

-\begin{proof} The JSJ tree $T_{JSJ}$ for $\Gamma$ relative to $\P$ over parabolic subgroups is a tree on which $\Gamma$ acts relative to $\P$ with finitely many edge orbits and all edge stabilizers finitely generated and parabolic (see \cite[\S 3.8]{GuirardelLevitt_JSJ} for details).
-One-endedness implies that the stabilizer of each edge of $T_{JSJ}$ is infinite.
-If $T_c$ is its tree of cylinders, Proposition~\ref{prop: RelQCVertex} implies that the stabilizer $\Gamma_v$ is hyperbolic relative to $\Q_v$ for each $v \in V_0(T_c)$.
-According to \cite[Cor.~4.14]{GuirardelLevitt_JSJ}, the group $\Gamma_v$ does not split relative to $\Q_v$ over any finite or parabolic subgroup.
+\begin{proof} There exists a unique equivalence class, known as the JSJ deformation space, such that the tree of cylinders $T_{JSJ}$ of any tree in this class has the following properties.
+The action on $T_{JSJ}$ has finitely many orbits of edges and, for each $v \in V_0(T_{JSJ})$, the stabilizer $\Gamma_v$ does not split relative to $\mathbb{Q}_v$ over any finite or parabolic subgroup.
+(For the existence and uniqueness of the JSJ deformation space, see \cite[\S 3.8]{GuirardelLevitt_JSJ} under the assumption that $\Gamma$ is finitely generated.
+The proof never uses finite generation, so it holds in the present setting.
+For the fact that $\Gamma_v$ does not split, see \cite[Cor.~4.14]{GuirardelLevitt_JSJ}.)

+Proposition~\ref{prop:RelQCVertex} implies that $\Gamma_v$ is hyperbolic relative to $\Q_v$ for each $v \in V_0(T_{JSJ})$.
 Thus, by Theorem~\ref{thm:OsinFinGen} the group $\Gamma_v$ and all members of $\Q_v$ are finitely generated.
-In particular, every edge incident to $v$ in $T_c$ has a finitely generated stabilizer as well. \end{proof}
+In particular, every edge incident to $v$ in $T_{JSJ}$ has a finitely generated stabilizer. \end{proof}